TourencBastien/TourencBastien.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Economic History at the University of Lyon 2 and at the [LARHRA](https://larhra.fr/member/btourenc/).
+I am a PhD student in History at the University of Lyon 2 and at the [LARHRA](https://larhra.fr/member/btourenc/).

+My research interests are Economic History, between Modern and Medieval periods, and data mining used on historical documents.